 What are the Best Types of Google Ads for eCommerce?

-Here are the top types of Google Ads that every online store owner should be testing in their marketing strategy.
+Here are the top types of Google Ads that every eCommerce store brand should be testing in their marketing strategy.

 1. Google Search Ads

-In the Google Search Network, text search ads show on the top, bottom or side of search results.
+In the Google Search Network, text ad search campaigns show on the top, bottom or side of search results.
 Based on the search terms a shopper uses, these ads include a headline, display URL and description.

 Here’s the breakdown of character limits: